Uniforms of the Imperial Japanese Army: Officers' uniforms

 Officers were not usually issued uniforms so they had to procure their own, thus there was a wide variety in the details, colour and texture of their uniforms, with uniform colours ranging from tan (this case is modified Older Uniform. its started after Showa 13 rules(昭和13年制式) era) to dark green.
 Collars were taller and stiffer and materials were of a higher quality.
 Senior officers could procure and wear a double-breasted version of the blue and M90 uniforms.
 All ranks wore a single breasted version of the M98.
 Officers could wear straight trousers with their M98 uniforms as a walking out uniform and later they could also wear the tunic with the collar open over a white or grey green shirt.

 Headgear

 Service hat

 The service cap was the main cap of the Japanese army from the 1880s all the way into the 1930s.
 The 1886 or Meiji 19 model was featured the dark blue crown and colored band depending on the branch.
-Such as standard infantry received yellow bands and Imperial Guard with red bands.
+Regular infantry received yellow bands and Imperial Guard received red bands.
 The Type 45 olive service cap is a peaked cap similar in shape to that of the United States Army but with a smaller flatter crown and shorter visor.
 Red piping runs along the outer edge of the crown and the headband has a 1 1/2 inch wide red felt band.
 At the front of the red band is a gold star.
 The Imperial Guard service hat has a semicircular wreath of leaves below the star.
 The visor and chin strap are of black leather in standard military design.